sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 });
 ```

 The construct is pointing to where our React.js app is located.
-We haven't created our app yet but for now, we'll point to the `frontend` directory.
+We haven't created our app yet but for now, we'll point to the `web` directory.

 We are also setting up [build time React environment variables](https://vitejs.dev/guide/env-and-mode.html) with the endpoint of our API.
 The [`ViteStaticSite`]({{ site.docs_url }}/constructs/ViteStaticSite) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.